Train Discriminant Analysis Classifiers Using Classification Learner App

 fishertablefrom the Data Set Variable list (if necessary).
 Observe that the app has selected response and predictor variables based on their data type.
 Petal and sepal length and width are predictors, and species is the response that you want to classify.
 For this example, do not change the selections.

 Classification Learner creates a scatter plot of the data.

 Use the scatter plot to visualize which variables are useful for predicting the response.
 Select different variables in the X- and Y-axis controls.
 Observe which variables separate the classes most clearly.

 Train two discriminant analysis classifiers (one linear and one quadratic).
-On the Classification Learner tab, in the Models section, click the arrow to expand the list of classifiers, and under Discriminant Analysis, click All Discriminants.
+On the Learn tab, in the Models section, click the arrow to expand the list of classifiers, and under Discriminant Analysis, click All Discriminants.
 Then, in the Train section, click Train All and select Train All.

 Classification Learner trains one of each discriminant option in the gallery, as well as the default fine tree model.
 In the Models pane, the app outlines in a box the Accuracy (Validation) score of the best model (or models).
 Classification Learner also displays a validation confusion matrix for the first discriminant model (Linear Discriminant).

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.